auth0/auth0-deploy-cli/docs/using-as-node-module.md

 ## `dump` function

-Fetching configurations from Auth0 tenant to the local machine.
+Fetches configurations from Auth0 tenant to the local machine.

 ### Example